Well: Methane

 Methane, an asphyxiant, is a chemical compound that is the main component of natural gas.
 When methane is introduced into a confined space, it displaces oxygen, reducing oxygen concentration to a level low enough to pose a threat to humans and other aerobic organisms but still high enough for a risk of spontaneous or externally caused explosion.
 This potential for explosion is what poses such a danger in regards to the drilling and placement of water wells.

 Low levels of methane in drinking water are not considered toxic.
 When methane seeps into a water supply, it is commonly referred to as "methane migration".
 This can be caused by old natural gas wells near water well systems becoming abandoned and no longer monitored.

 Lately, however, the described wells/pumps are no longer very efficient and can be replaced by either handpumps or treadle pumps.
 Another alternative is the use of self-dug wells, electrical deep-well pumps (for higher depths).
 Appropriate technology organizations as Practical Action are now supplying information on how to build/set-up (DIY) handpumps and treadle pumps in practice.

+PFAS/PFOS Fire fighting foam

+Per- and polyfluoroalkyl substances (PFAS or PFASs) are a group of synthetic organofluorine chemical compounds that have multiple fluorine atoms attached to an alkyl chain.
+PFAS are a group of "forever chemicals" that spread very quickly and very far in ground water polluting it permanently.
+Water wells near certain airports where any foam fire fighting or training activities occurred up to 2010 are likely to be contaminated by PFAS.